19hours/sg-statutes/Acts/Bankruptcy Act.md

 (c) that the debtor has failed to do all such things as may for the purposes of the voluntary arrangement have been reasonably required of him by the nominee of the arrangement.

-### Proceedings on debtor’s petition
+### Proceedings on debtor’s bankruptcy application

-67\.—(1) The court hearing a debtor’s petition shall not make a bankruptcy order thereon unless it is satisfied that the debtor is unable to pay his debts.
+67\.—(1) The court hearing a debtor’s bankruptcy application shall not make a bankruptcy order thereon unless it is satisfied that the debtor is unable to pay his debts.

-(2) Where a debtor’s petition has been petition against a firm by some, but not all, of the partners in the firm, the court shall not make a bankruptcy order thereon unless it is satisfied that notice of the petition in the prescribed form has been served in the prescribed manner on each of the partners who did not join in the petition .
+(2) Where a debtor’s bankruptcy application has been made against a firm by some, but not all, of the partners in the firm, the court shall not make a bankruptcy order thereon unless it is satisfied that notice of the application in the prescribed form has been served in the prescribed manner on each of the partners who did not join in the application.

-### Consolidation of bankruptcy petitions
+### Consolidation of bankruptcy applications

 68\.
-Where 2 or more bankruptcy petitions are presented against the same debtor, the court may consolidate the proceedings or any of them on such terms as the court thinks fit.
+Where 2 or more bankruptcy applications are made against the same debtor, the court may consolidate the proceedings or any of them on such terms as the court thinks fit.

-### Power to dismiss petition against some respondents only
+### Power to dismiss application against some respondents only

 69\.
-Where there are 2 or more respondents to a petition , the court may dismiss the petition as to one or more of them, without prejudice to the effect of the petition as against the other or others of them.
+Where there are 2 or more respondents to an application, the court may dismiss the application as to one or more of them, without prejudice to the effect of the application as against the other or others of them.

 ### Power to change conduct of proceedings

 70\.
-Where any petitioner does not proceed with due diligence on his petition, the court may substitute as petitioner —
+Where any applicant for a bankruptcy order does not proceed with due diligence on his application, the court may substitute as applicant —

-(a) in the case of a presented, any other creditor to whom the debtor is indebted in the amount required under section 61(1)(a); or
+(a) in the case of a creditor’s bankruptcy application, any other creditor to whom the debtor is indebted in the amount required under section 61(1)(a); or

 (b) in any other case, the Official Assignee,